Rights groups ask Qatar to disclose whereabouts of migrant rights commentator | Law-Order

 Rights groups ask Qatar to disclose whereabouts of migrant rights commentator

+A Qatari government official through the government's communications office (GCO) said a Kenyan national was taken into custody on May 5 and placed under investigation for violating Qatar's security laws and regulations.
+"The individual retains all his rights under the law.
+All procedures of the investigation are being carried out in accordance with Qatari law," said the official, who declined to be named.

-"We are extremely concerned for his well-being, and that he may have been detained in reprisal for his legitimate human rights work.
-If Malcolm is detained solely for peacefully exercising his right to freedom of expression, he must be released immediately and unconditionally," the joint statement said.
-Qatar's government communications office did not immediately respond to a Reuters request for comment.
-(Writing by Lisa Barrington Editing by Frances Kerry)
+The joint statement said: "We are extremely concerned for his well-being, and that he may have been detained in reprisal for his legitimate human rights work.
+If Malcolm is detained solely for peacefully exercising his right to freedom of expression, he must be released immediately and unconditionally," (Writing by Lisa Barrington Editing by Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)